chenhsuanlin/spatial-transformer-GAN/README.md

 - Attribute annotations
 - Train/val/test partitions

 After downloading CelebA, run `python3 preprocess_celebA.py` under `glasses` to convert the  train/test split to .npy format.
+(The variable `celebA_path` should be changed to the path where CelebA is downloaded)

 ### Pretrained model (indoor objects)
 The pretrained model (89.6MB) can be downloaded by running the command